Rethinking Tipping: The Shift to Service Charges in Restaurants

 Traditional tipping often leaves kitchen teams behind, despite their critical role in guest experience.
 Service charges allow operators to support back-of-house compensation more meaningfully.

-Example: A neighborhood restaurant distributes a portion of the service charge to cooks, reducing turnover and improving teamwork between the kitchen and dining room.
+Example: A neighborhood restaurant distributes a portion of the service charge to cooks.
+This reduces turnover and improves teamwork between the kitchen and dining room.

 Pro: Improved Retention and Culture